Elite Dangerous: Horizons season of expansions

-Horizons is billed as a season of five expansions, starting with planetary landings and then followed with a more comprehensive looting and crafting system released in May 2016, ship-launched fighters and passenger missions released in October 2016, and support for multiple players working cooperatively on the same ship planned for a future expansion within the first half of 2017 ahead of PlayStation 4 release and with a 5th expansion to follow after that.
+Horizons was billed as a season of five expansions, starting with planetary landings and then followed with a more comprehensive looting and crafting system released in May 2016, ship-launched fighters and passenger missions released in October 2016, and support for multiple players working cooperatively on the same ship planned for a future expansion within the first half of 2017 ahead of PlayStation 4 release and with a 5th expansion to follow after that.
 The 2nd, 3rd and 4th expansions were announced originally for spring, summer and autumn 2016 respectively.
 But the 5th expansion had no reference to "winter", was not time-scheduled and had no content description, only stating a cryptic "soon" reference.
-The ability to walk around and the types of worlds players can land on is expected to be expanded during upcoming seasons, with landing on planets with atmospheres or earthlike worlds not being part of the Horizons season, but due at a later stage.

-On 24 February 2017, due to the new discovery in the Trappist-1 system, the 2.3 update would be delayed to put it in the game.
-The 2.3 update called The Commanders was released on 11 April 2017, five days earlier than originally said.
+On 24 February 2017, due to the new discovery in the Trappist-1 system, Update 2.3 would be delayed to put it in the game.
+Update 2.3 called The Commanders was released on 11 April 2017, five days earlier than originally said.
 It consists of a 'Commander Creator' (also known as the Holo-Me), Multicrew and various other features.
-The 2.4 update called "The Return", with an expanded storyline for the alien Thargoids, was released on 26 September 2017.
+Update 2.4 called "The Return", with an expanded storyline for the alien Thargoids, was released on 26 September 2017.

 On 27 October 2020, Horizons became a free update for the base game for PC, PlayStation, and Xbox users.
-People who purchased the expansion before it was free received an exclusive Azure paint job which is compatible with all ships.
+People who purchased the expansion before it was free received an exclusive Azure paint job which is compatible with all ships that were available at the time of the update.

 Beyond

-Beyond is the official title for the series of updates (3.0 onwards) which followed Horizons.
-It focused on improvements to the core gameplay along with improvements to the game's crime and punishment system, better trading data, new wing missions, new ships (including the Alliance Chieftain, Krait, and alien Thargoid scouts), more interaction with megaships and installations, a "tech broker" offering more advanced weapons, in-game Galnet audio, an overhaul of mining, new astronomical anomalies to discover, and improvements to planetary visuals and more detailed surface environments.
+Beyond is the official title for the series of updates (3.0 onwards) that followed Horizons.
+It focused on improvements to the core gameplay along with improvements to the game's crime and punishment system, better trading data, new wing missions, new ships (including the Alliance Chieftain, Krait, and Thargoid scouts), more interaction with megaships and installations, a "tech broker" offering more advanced weapons, in-game Galnet audio, an overhaul of mining, new astronomical anomalies to discover, and improvements to planetary visuals and more detailed surface environments.
 An open beta for 3.0 was released on 25 January 2018, with official launch of "Chapter One" on 27 February 2018.
-Subsequent "Chapters" were released across each quarter of 2018 culminating in the release of "Chapter Four" on 11 December 2018 that brought night vision capabilities along with a completely redesigned exploration system, planetary probes, and a Full Spectrum Scanner (FSS) tool for scanning unexplored star systems.
+Subsequent "Chapters" were released across each quarter of 2018 culminating in the release of "Chapter Four" on 11 December 2018 that brought night vision capabilities along with a completely redesigned exploration system, planetary probes, and a Full Spectrum Scanner (FSS) tool for scanning star systems.